dzackgarza/Qual-Review-and-Solutions/Algebra/UGA Questions (no solutions)/sections/072_Fields and Galois Theory.md

   .\]
 - Substituting $z=x^2$ yields the splitting field of $f$ as $L\da \QQ(\pm \sqrt{ -2 \pm 2i\sqrt{15}})$.

   - Note that this factorization shows that $f$ is irreducible over $\QQ$, since the two quadratic factors have irrational coefficients and none of the roots are real.
+  - Irreducible implies separable over a perfect field, so $L/\QQ$ is a separable extension.
+  - $L$ is the splitting field of a separable polynomial and thus normal, making $L$ Galois.

 - In this form, it's not clear what the degree $[L:\QQ]$ is, so we can find a better basis by rewriting the roots of $g$:
 \[